personium/website/src/user_guide/003_Auth.md

 The token exchange method has similar procedure for obtaining transcell tokens, only with an additional step.

-In the token exchange, do the following in advance.
+Please perform the following in advance.

 -Add Alice cell to Bob cell's ExtCell and link Alice's Role as seen by Bob